xlson/xlson.github.com/_posts/2010-11-09-getting-started-with-github-pages.markdown

 ## Templating using Markdown

-We're just about finished, but I'm going to cover one more thing,  and that's how to create use the [Markdown](http://daringfireball.net/projects/markdown/) templating system.
+We're just about finished, but I'm going to cover one more thing,  and that's how to use the [Markdown](http://daringfireball.net/projects/markdown/) templating system.

 Create a file named `demo.markdown` in your repo and add the following
 content: